Infront Sports Marketing

 “Each department has a different need for Picturepark.
 By staggering roll-outs by department, we could adjust the training to suit each department’s use case.”

 The Infront Picturepark archive isn’t limited to sports action shots.
-Many aspects of each event are chronicled, such as this menu item from the 2011 Zürich Open hospitality venue.
+Many aspects of each event are chronicled, like sponsors, food and architecture.

 Once Infront headquarters was on board, it was time to include the company’s global subsidiaries.
 Kaeser conducted in-person training for nearby subsidiaries, like Austria, Finland and Italy.
 When language or distance was a concern, such as when training the company’s Chinese subsidiary, Kaeser would “train the trainer” using remote sessions, so that person could then educate his or her coworkers in their native language.